yulonglim/tp/docs/UserGuide.md

 ## Graphical User Interface

 In this section, we will be guiding you through the different sections of TeachBook's Graphical User Interface (GUI).
-There are a total of 5 different sections according to the image of out GUI below (highlighted in red) and they are the:
+There are a total of 5 different sections according to the image of our GUI below (highlighted in red) and they are the:
 * **Menu Bar**
 * **Command Box** (Place for you to type in the command)
 * **Result Display** (Place where the result of the command will be displayed)